podio-community/podio-php/README.markdown

       "podio/podio-php": "dev-master"
     }

+There is an autoloader so you don't have to do anything other than make sure to use Composer's autolaoder.

 If you are not using Composer you must download a copy of the PHP client from GitHub: [https://github.com/podio/podio-php](https://github.com/podio/podio-php) and then include it manually:

     require_once '/path/to/podio-php/PodioAPI.php';